-Here’s our guide on the seven different areas of Cabo – along with the best places to stay in Los Cabos (including Cabo resorts with swimmable beaches) – depending on your interests and budget.
+Here’s our guide on the seven different areas of Cabo – along with the best places to stay in Los Cabos (including Cabo resorts with swimmable beaches and the best boutique hotels) – depending on your interests and budget.

 Best area to stay in Cabo?